puppetlabs/puppetdb/documentation/api/status/v1/status.markdown

 * `status`:
     * `maintenance_mode?`: indicates whether PuppetDB is in maintenance mode.
-    PuppetDB enters maintenance mode at startup and exits it after completing any pending migrations.
+    PuppetDB enters maintenance mode at startup and exits it after completing any pending migrations and initial data synchronization (when using HA).
     While in maintenance mode PuppetDB will not respond to queries.
     * `read_db_up?`: indicates whether the read database is responding to queries
     * `write_db_up?`: indicates whether the write database is responding to queries
+    * `queue_depth`: depth of the command queue